 1) Complete the application form.

-4) Submit two letters of recommendation: one from a college/university science or math professor with whom you have taken a course, and the second from any professor.
+4) Submit two letters of recommendation: one from a college/university science or math professor with whom you have taken a course, and the second from any professor (please use attached forms).

 5) A letter from your EOF advisor verifying your participation in the program

-6) A list of coursework to be completed in Spring 2017.
+6) A printed schedule of coursework to be completed in Spring 2017.

 Enrollment is limited.
 Interested students should submit all materials via email or mail by Friday, February 3, 2017.